Where is Florianopolis

 available here, and don’t mind a bit of congestion

-here and there or the absence of double-overhead
+here and there or the absence of constant overhead

 swells.

-would be March and April.
+would without a doubt be March and April.
 During these months, the weather

 is fantastic and warm (average highs – March: